 on board communications needs;

-the requirements for VDE;
+the requirements for VDES, including VDE-SAT;

 protection of HF RT/WT allocations.

-Finally, the plan suggests e-Navigation should develop automated processes for selecting the best communications technology, channel, and characteristics in accordance with the ship’s location, and the type of data to be exchanged.
+Finally, the plan recognises the need for maritime communications to develop automated processes for selecting the best communications technology, channel, and characteristics in accordance with the ship’s location, and the type of data to be exchanged.

-The plan also suggests modernization of GMDSS could include the modern digital technologies such as VHF Data exchange (VDE), AIS and data or voice communications in MF/HF and VHF bands.
+The plan also suggests modernization of GMDSS could include the modern digital technologies such as VHF Data exchange System (VDES), AIS, and data andr voice communications in MF/HF and VHF bands.